Jotrorox/obsidian-snake/README.md

 You can customize the game through the plugin settings:

+- **Enable Animations**: Toggle between smooth animations and classic grid-based movement
 - **Follow Theme Colors**: Toggle whether the game should use Obsidian's theme colors
 - **Snake Color**: Set a custom color for the snake (when not following theme)
 - **Food Color**: Set a custom color for the food (when not following theme)
 - **Initial Game Speed**: Adjust the starting speed of the game
+- **Grid Size**: Adjust the size of the game grid
+- **Speed Increase**: Control how much faster the game gets when collecting food

 ## Hotkeys